Case hygiene and eye safety

 |---|---|---|

-| Organizer for unopened daily disposable packs | When the seal or hinge wears, not on a strict clock | If you wear daily disposables, your case stages sealed foil packs and never touches solution or a worn lens, so it stays cleaner for longer.
-Keep it dry and replace it when the lid stops sealing or the hinge cracks rather than on a fixed monthly schedule. |
+| Organizer for unopened daily disposable packs | Follow the maker's directions and stop if damaged | If you wear daily disposables, your organizer stages unopened foil packs and never touches solution or a worn lens.
+Keep it dry and replace it if the lid or hinge is damaged. |

 If you wear daily disposables, the rules are different